 Mistakes You May Be Making When Responding To Tantrums

 Children have tantrums, sometimes daily.
 How do you respond to those outbursts?
 Is it working for you?
-This post is all about some of the mistakes you may be making when responding to tantrums.
+This post is all about some of the mistakes you could be making when responding to tantrums.

 This post may contain affiliate links.
 Full disclosure here.